96linan/linan.github.io/_pages/services.md

 * AAAI Conference on Artificial Intelligence

 ## 其它学术兼职
+* Editorial Board Members of Mathematics and Computer Science, 2025-Now
 * Session Chair of “Automated Multimodal Learning-Towards End-to-End Cross-Modal Intelligence” in WCCI-2026
 * Session Chair of “Neural Architecture Search's Theory, Algorithm and Application” in IJCNN-2025
 * Session Chair of “Neural Architecture Search: A Deep Evolutionary Optimization Perspective” in CEC-2025